 Appropriate application of forensic principles has become an important component of overall patient care when the patient is a victim of trauma, sexual assault, violence, or crime.
 The clinical management of such victims must include not only medical care, but also the collection and protection of forensic evidence, effective communication with law enforcement and other agencies, and compliance with standards required in a forensic or legal investigation.
 The judicial system relies heavily on medical-legal reports and testimony from health care professionals when charges are brought to court.

-The first course, FSCT 7810, provides an overview of the various components of forensic health sciences, and is asynchronous.
+If you’re interested in studying forensic health science, please start by taking the introductory course, FSCT 7810: Introduction to Forensic Health Science.
+This course provides an overview of the various components of forensic health sciences, and is taught online in an asynchronous format.
 Although students must meet weekly deadlines, you may complete your studies at your own pace, on your own schedule.

 BCIT Forensic Health Sciences has received accreditation from the International Association of Forensic Nurses (IAFN) for two courses as having met the training content of the IAFN Sexual Assault Nurse Examiners (SANE) Education Guidelines.
 This accreditation recognizes BCIT as an IAFN-approved provider of SANE.
 Read the complete article

 Forensic Nurse Death Investigator Microcredential (FNDI MC): Nurses who are interested in the role of a nurse death investigator can learn skills in death investigation through this 6-credit microcredential.
 Learn more about the FNDI MC here.